Darxo/Hardened/README.md

 - **Inspiring Presence** no longer requires a banner.
 At the start of each round it grants adjacent allies of your faction +3 Action Points for this turn, if they are adjacent to an enemy and have less Resolve than you.
 The same target can't be inspired multiple times per turn.
 - **Iron Sights** headshot chance now also works with melee weapons
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now prevents spear attacks from building up any fatigue
+- **Kingfisher** is reworked: It grants +2 Reach while you have a net equipped.
+Netting an adjacent target does not expend your net but prevents you from using or swapping it until that target breaks free or dies.
+If you move more than 1 tile away from that netted target, lose your equipped net
 - **Leverage** is completely reworked.
 It now reduces the Action Point cost of your first polearm attack each turn by 1 for each adjacent ally.
 - **Lone Wolf** is now only active is no ally from your company is within 2 tiles
 - **Marksmanship** is completely reworked.
 It now grants +10 minimum and maximum damage while there are no enemies within 2 tiles